margonram/seqcode/README.md

 Please, cite the following reference when using one or more components of the SeqCode suite of software:

 TITLE.
-E. Blanco, M. Gonzalez and L. Di Croce.
+E. Blanco, M. Gonzalez-Ramirez and L. Di Croce.
 JOURNAL (2019).

 ### SeqCode in the literature